Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Debugging.md

 ##### Path and level
 ---

-You can modify the path where the logs are saved and the log level by modifying the parameter `file` like the following:
+You can modify the path where the logs are saved, add a label in the file name and the log level by modifying the parameter `file` like the following:

 ```js